 AWS DynamoDB Replication Gap Test

-Amazon DynamoDB global tables are a fully managed, multi-region, and multi-active database option that delivers fast and localized read and write performance for massively scaled global applications.
+Amazon DynamoDB global tables are a fully managed, multi-region and multi-active database option that delivers fast and localized read and write performance for massively scaled global applications.
 A DynamoDB global table is comprised of multiple replica tables.
-Each replica table exists in a different region, but all replicas have the same name and primary key.
-When data is written onto any replica table, DynamoDB automatically replicates that data to all other replica tables in the global table.
-However, any write throttling or degradation of AWS regions can affect the replication process, which will in turn cause loss of critical data, eventually leading to performance degradation and a bitter user experience.
-To avoid this, it is very imperative to keep track of the replication process and promptly identify these issues.
+Each replica table exists in a different regions, but all replicas have the same name and primary key.
+When data is written to any replica table, DynamoDB automatically replicates that data to all other replica tables in the global table.
+However, any write throttling or degradation of AWS region performance can affect the replication process, that will, in turn, cause the loss of critical data, eventually leading to performance degradation and a bitter user experience.
+To avoid this, it is imperative to keep track of the replication process and promptly identify these issues.

 This test monitors every AWS replication region on which DynamoDB tables are replicated and reports the replication latencies, and pending replication counts.
-If either of these measure is elevated for an extended period, then that indicates throttling or AWS region degradation.
-Hence, using these metrics, administrators can proactively identify any problems in global table replication and remediate them before they affects the user experience.
+If either of these measures is elevated for an extended period, then it indicates throttling or AWS region degradation.
+Hence, using these metrics, administrators can proactively identify any problems in global table replication and remediate them before they affect the user experience.

 Target of the test : An AWS DynamoDB server